 - Proof of overseas address (e.g. a utility bill or bank statement)

-- Fully completed ECRA’s Know Your Client (or KYC) document
+- Full completion of ECRA’s Know Your Client (or KYC) document

 - For Corporate Shareholders (if any)